The Purposeless Pennine Way, in which while trudging in enjoyable company, I duplicitously meditate on the downsides of companionship.

 You meet a lot of people trying to walk the Pennine Way, many of them overburdened and underprepared; many fail.
 By the time I got to Teesdale I’d started ruefully to suspect that she too might have fallen by the Wayside.
 That would have been disappointing, both for her sake and because from our five minutes’ conversation I’d for some reason convinced myself this was someone who would succeed.
 Hence I was disproportionately pleased to see JR walk into Alston Hostel, vindicating my judgement.
 Also because in our previous brief encounter I’d instantly warmed to her.
 We spent a happy hour reminiscing about our own very individual Pennine Ways, so far.

-Talking with JR, I started to wonder, very tentatively, whether here might be a trail buddy I could tolerate, that it might even be pleasant to walk a while with a young person who was not only understated, self-contained and interesting but could casually throw rather impressive asanas while chatting.
-To be on the safe side, avoiding the possible complications of companionship would necessitate getting up early and setting out alone the next morning.
-This I duly did.
+Talking with JR, I started to wonder, very tentatively, whether here might be a trail buddy I could tolerate, whether it might even be pleasant to walk a while with a young person who was not only understated, self-contained and interesting but could casually throw rather impressive asanas while chatting.
+To be on the safe side, I avoided the possible complications of companionship by getting up early and setting out alone the next morning.

 Day Thirteen – Alston to Greenhead

-Leaving Alston, I encountered one of the freakiest locations on the entire Pennine Way, a very strange wood full of fowls and small crosses, presumably graves.
-I couldn’t believe I’d never noticed this before, but then I was repeatedly finding that as I (mostly) knew my way up the trail and so didn’t have my nose buried in a map all the time, I was seeing completely new things at every turn.
-The Way was repaying my repeating it by giving me new gifts, although I wasn’t quite sure how I felt about this one.
+Leaving Alston I passed one of the freakiest locations on the entire Pennine Way, a very strange wood full of fowls and small crosses, presumably graves.
+I couldn’t believe I’d never noticed this before, but I was repeatedly finding that as I now (mostly) knew my way up the trail and so didn’t have my nose buried in a map all the time, I was seeing completely new things at every turn.
+The Way was repaying repetition by giving me new gifts, although I wasn’t quite sure how I felt about this particular one.

 This happened again at Gilderdale Burn.
 I’ve been rude in a previous blog about the apparent nonexistence of ‘Isaac’s Tea Trail’, but here on the bridge was a sign I’d never noticed before.
 To be fair, the bridge had been refurbished since my last visit and one of the screws on the sign was suspiciously new.